flame/blis/docs/Multithreading.md

 # Introduction

-Our paper [Anatomy of High-Performance Many-Threaded Matrix Multiplication](https://github.com/flame/blis#citations), presented at IPDPS'14, identified 5 loops around the micro-kernel as opportunities for parallelization within level-3 operations such as `gemm`.
+Our paper [Anatomy of High-Performance Many-Threaded Matrix Multiplication](https://github.com/flame/blis#citations), presented at IPDPS'14, identified 5 loops around the microkernel as opportunities for parallelization within level-3 operations such as `gemm`.
 Within BLIS, we have enabled parallelism for 4 of those loops and have extended it to the rest of the level-3 operations except for `trsm`.

 # Enabling multithreading